The smell of Christ ∙

-For Paul the ultimate sweet smelling sacrifice was the life and death of the Lord Jesus Christ.
+For Paul, the ultimate sweet-smelling sacrifice was the life and death of the Lord Jesus Christ.

 What a paradox.
 Many would ask, “How can death be pleasant?”
 Death itself is not pleasant but often grievous, brutish, and gloomy.
 But Paul’s focus is not on death itself, but rather on the results.
 Paul’s perspective is the same as the Father’s.
-From the Father’s perspective, the sacrificial death of the Lord Jesus Christ provided redemption to the world.
+From the Father’s perspective, the sacrificial death of the Lord Jesus Christ provided redemption for the world.
 Therefore, although in and of itself it was horrid, the results were delightful.
 This remains of paradox, a delightful yet horrid paradox.

 REFLECT & PRAY